 These course outcomes are aligned with the Australian Qualifications Framework level 10 and Monash Graduate AttributesAustralian Qualifications Framework level 10 and Monash Graduate Attributes (http://monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent research.
+Successful completion of the program will signify that the holder has completed a course of postgraduate training in research under proper academic supervision and has submitted a thesis that the examiners have declared to be a significant contribution to knowledge and which demonstrates the candidate's capacity to carry out independent original research.

 This course consists of:

-Candidates must, in consultation with and under the direct supervision of a member/s of the academic staff:
+You must, in consultation with and under the direct supervision of a member/s of the academic staff:

-(b.) submit for assessment a thesis component which meets the requirements of the examiners consisting of:
+2. submit for assessment a thesis component which meets the requirements of the examiners consisting of: